-The door between the garage and living space is a solid core door.
-The door is properly installed and is in good condition, however, it lacks a self closing hinge.
-The installation of a self closing hinge is recommended as a safety upgrade.
+The door between the garage and living space is a fire rated door.
+The self closing hinge is missing and therefore the door is no longer part of the fire rated assembly between the living space and garage.
+Installing a self closing hinge is recommended.